The-Animonculory/ASSOS/Readme.md

 *Insert system requirements*

-Space required: Approx  (downloads included).
+Space required: Approx 19GB (downloads included).

 ## Installation

-Installing *list-name* is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
+Installing *ASSOS* is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
 If you are updating the modlist, you can safely skip to the [updating section](#updating).

 ### Pre-Installation

-Prior to installing *list-name*, please complete the following steps.
+Prior to installing *ASSOS*, please complete the following steps.

 1. Install [Visual C++ x64](https://aka.ms/vs/16/release/vc_redist.x64.exe) & [.Net 9 Desktop runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-9.0.11-windows-x64-installer).
 2. Make sure your skyrim install is cleaned and its files are not modded.
 Otherwise fully uninstall it and reinstall it.